GavinMendelGleason/blog/entries/kripke_structures.md

 w' ⊢ Gavin is at the store
 ```

-However, now we can say things like, "eventually, Gavin will be
+However, now we can say things like, "There is a world in which Gavin
-home".
-This means that in every accessible world, taking every path,
+will be home".
+This means that in *some* accessible world, when all
-there is a finite sequence of worlds before we encounter the fact that
+paths are accounted for, there is a finite sequence of worlds before
-`wn ⊢ Gavin is at home`
+we encounter the fact that `wn ⊢ Gavin is at home`

 We write this as: